Great War Dust Jackets

 Ben the War Horse by Walter Dyer Holt 1938 (f.p.
 1919) The story of the horse that won the Croix de Guerre with the Marines (from Fons)

 War Books by Cyril Falls Peter Davies 1930.
+Variant jacket.
 Highly opinionated but essential guide.
 A shame it came out so early, missing many essential titles.
 Bob Wyatt produced an enlarged version in 1989. (from Nick Fletcher)

 The copy below (from Cat’s Cradle Books) is also described as the same 1930 ed (fp 1920)